cutajar/frontend-test/README.md

 ## See the UI in action
 Open a browser to [http://localhost:3000] and start counting!

+## Key Decisions and Rationale
+* Flux architecture adopted to support future maintenance should the app grow larger.
+* 'Shortcut' adopted.
+Due to simple nature of the test, async reads to apis are made directly from stores instead of from actions (or UI api code).

 ## Exclusions
 Due to the nature of the app (a test) I have excluded the following: